 UT Southwestern Medical School is committed to developing future physicians who demonstrate professional behaviors and responsibilities.
-A set of principles and expected behaviors based upon Medical Professionalism in the New Millennium: A Physician Charter are described in the Professionalism Policy, and are presented to the students upon matriculation to Medical School in the form of the Medical Student Code of Professional Conduct.
+Principles and expected behaviors based upon Medical Professionalism in the New Millennium: A Physician Charter are described in the Professionalism Policy and presented to students upon matriculation to Medical School in the form of the Medical Student Code of Professional Conduct.
 Each student signs the code acknowledging the understanding of their new role as a medical professional.

 Through the educational activities, ethical discussions, and mentorship provided in the Academic Colleges, faculty mentors counsel, demonstrate, and model techniques for understanding and managing complex human behavior and ethical issues that are a daily part of the care of patients.
-This mentorship, instruction, and role modeling continues in the clinical years by the clinical faculty on the various clerkship rotations.
+Clinical faculty members on the various clerkship rotations continue this mentorship, instruction, and role modeling during the clinical years.

 Behaviors related to professionalism are assessed early and monitored throughout the Medical School curriculum, and a mechanism is in place to provide appropriate feedback and guidance to students who have difficulty.
 The goal is to address and prevent future problematic behaviors through an appropriate remediation plan.

-There are three physicianship forms, which serve as a mechanism to identify and address students with problematic behavior:
+Three physicianship forms serve as mechanisms to identify and address students with problematic behavior: